mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 A personal motivation driving this research is to better understand my practice as an activist, community worker and practice-focused educator.
 As a practitioner, while I had a sense of what success felt like in creative media project work, I lacked clear language to communicate this either in the academic or practice based settings.
 This motivation has guided me towards existing research reflect on experiences of developing agency within a non-formal communities.
 In my past community training practice, I used terms like _empowerment_ and promoting learners _choice_.
 As I used these terms in an academic context there was push back from colleagues - seeing choice as a term tainted by market driven trends in education.
 Instead, to help reflect on this issue, this thesis engages with a complex and dynamic picture of participant agency.
 This complexity is important to this thesis as it allows a full exploration of contextual factors at play, especially initial and emerging barriers to participation to undertaking project work.
 One research question of thesis addresses the process of developing agency within a community.
 While agency and autonomy have disputed, often inter-related definitions [@huang_autonomy_2013; @matusov_mapping_2016].
 In chapter 3, this study explores the following terms to guide later analysis: instrumental agency; relational agency ; and authorial agency.

+### Rationale of (Family) Home education settings as a site of research

+Rationale - helps address some of the barriers above.

+NOTES - could also link with after school club as a similar site.
+And the value of third spaces (check cross over with Ch.2)

+While home education is not a core focus of this thesis, it is a significant contextual factor in the research process.
+As such, I address key contextual factors that impact this study here.

+Research in schools settings is sometimes hampered by practical issues such as timetable considerations and lack of time for project work outside of the subject curriculum.
+These factors are largely absent when working with home educating families.
+An alignment with the needs of participants was also a relevant factor in this work with home educators, allowing for reciprocity in the research process.
+My engagement with game creation via coding stemmed a consultation with home educators as part of my university outreach and partnership work.
+To align with the interests of parents and children at the consultation asked if we could lead activities which drew on interest their children's interest in digital games, Minecraft being a name example, to promote computer coding.
+Home educators' motivations are explored more broadly in Chapter 2,

 ### Connecting my experience to broader contextual themes

 RECAP THE BROADER RESEARCH THEMES